-413. Learning Activities in Early Childhood Education (5).
-Pr., FED 210, Junior Standing and departmental approval.
+513. Learning Activities in Early Childhood Education (5).
+Pr., FED 210,

+Junior Standing and Departmental Approval.

 A study of school programs for nursery and kindergarten levels.
 Attention is given to learning activities, materials and equipment suitable for teaching at this level.
-Emphasis is given to appropriate methods for relating the various subject areas to the general educational development of the young child.
+Emphasis is given to appropriate methods for relating the various subject areas to the general educational development of the normal or exceptional young child.
 Observation and participation are included.

-417. Guidance of Young Children (5).
-Pr., FED 210, Junior Standing, and departmental approval.
+517. Guidance of Young Children (5).
+Pr., FED 210, Junior Standing, and Departmental Approval.

 Environmental factors affecting the development of young children in the home, community and school.
-Emphasis is given to principles and methods of guidance, enhancing the young child's development of an adequate self-image, and methods of promoting cognitive development in a nursery and kindergarten school environment.
+Emphasis is given to principles and methods of guidance, enhancing the normal or exceptional child's development of an adequate self-image, and methods of promoting cognitive development in a nursery and kindergarten school environment.
 Observation and participation are included.